Shaoyang Hunan, China Travel Guide

 Plan your budget based on your travel style.
 Shaoyang has options for various budgets.

-Expect affordable options for hostels/budget hotels and street food, scaling up to luxury hotels and fine dining.
+Expect affordable options for budget accommodations/cheap accommodations and street food, scaling up to luxury hotels and fine dining.

 Public buses are very economical.
 Taxis and Didi are affordable for short distances.
 Langshan has a varied entry fee.

-Shaoyang has several hospitals, but English-speaking staff may be limited.
+Shaoyang has a number of hospitals, but English-speaking staff may be limited.
 For serious medical concerns, consider Changsha.

 Prepare for a secure and comfortable journey.